 Nixon Baby Tank Top & I Already Know More Than The President Baby Bodysuit in the Washington Express

 President Poopyhead & Question Authority in the Chicago Tribune.

 In 2006 she launched her water-based screen printed line Light & Gravity, based on Cradle to Cradle development.
 Each piece was sourced with organic cotton milled in the USA, hand-printed using water based inks and only used fasteners that could compost (wooden buttons.)

 In 2008 she created a romper without any snaps, zippers or other annoying fasteners that she named Yanker®.

 Ten years earlier Rosalee had a lot of people laugh at her for putting Angus on a baby onesie but in 2014 Ramones baby onesies had become passe.
 It was time to move in a different direction.

 In 2015 she began sewing and experimenting with free-motion embroidery.

-In 2018 she launched You Can Stay clothing, a brand of locally made unisex & women's clothing.
+In 2018 she launched Not A Martha, a brand of locally made unisex & women's clothing.